 Pip's films have screened on Stan, ABC and SBS, at international festivals and have won Australian film awards.

-She recently started with CAN as the Project Coordinator for Place Names which is a Noongar led language and creative art project reinvigorating cultural knowledge and understanding of significant Noongar places throughout the South West of Australia.
+Pip is the Producer for Place Names Melville which is a Noongar led language and creative art project reinvigorating cultural knowledge and understanding of significant Noongar places throughout the South West of Australia.

 Pip loves to connect with nature and all the beautiful beaches that run along the Great Southern Region of WA.